Headaches / Migraine Treatment in Fairfax, VA

-Headaches / Migraine Treatment
+Headaches / Migraine Specialist

 Almost every person has encountered headaches at one point or another.
 Headaches are very common.
 In many cases, headaches are not serious.

 A migraine is a variant/type of headache that occurs repeatedly and tends to cause significant pain.
-Migraine pains are said to be sore, throbbing or pounding.
+Migraine pains are said to be sore, throbbing, or pounding.

 Some symptoms are associated with headaches:

 Based on causes, headaches are broadly grouped into two categories:

 Primary headaches are headaches that are not associated with any disease condition.
 Primary headaches may be caused by drinking alcohol, nitrate-containing foods (e.g., processed meat), poor sleep, bad posture, hunger or skipping meals, physical and psychological stress, exercise, sex, too much coughing, and so on.

 Secondary headaches are usually more severe and are most of the time linked to an underlying ailment or medical condition.
 Secondary headaches can be caused by concussions, trauma, brain tumors, ear infections, viral infections, sinusitis, high blood pressure, brain aneurysms, or stroke.

 It is recommended that you schedule a visit to the doctor if your headaches persist for three or more days or when the pain limits normal physical activity and lifestyle.